 The characters change to Mickey, Minnie, Daisy, Donald, and Goofy for lunch and dinner.
 During these meals, you will find soups, salads, pastas, carved meats, chicken, salmon, lobster & shrimp mac and cheese, plain mac and cheese, chicken nuggets, and peel and eat shrimp.
 The food at Hollywood and Vine is decent for a theme park buffet.

 Why it is a good choice for boys: This is the only place to dine with the Disney Jr. characters.
 So, for preschoolers, this is your best bet for character dining.
 In addition to coming around to the tables to meet families, the characters also ask kids to join them for little parades and dances during the meal.
 This will allow your little ones to burn some energy while eating.

 At first, it may seem that most of the character meals at Disney World are geared towards girls who love princesses.
 But, that is not the case.
 There are some great choices for boys as well.
 The above is my list of the best character meals for boys at Disney World.
 You won’t go wrong with any of the choices on this list.
 For more tips on dining at Disney, see my character meals at a glance, tips for using the Disney Dining Plan, and discussion on whether you should you get the Dining Plan.
 For help planning your trip, see my step-by-step guide to planning your trip, and best resources for trip planning.
+And check out the best shows at Disney for boys.
 To see the menus of all the Disney World dining locations, head over to allears.net.
 Happy travels!